Mishthy7i/Career-CompassAI/readme.md

-# Career Compass AI 🎯🧭
+# Career C🧭mpass AI 🎯

 **Career Compass AI** is an AI-powered career guidance system developed as part of the Code Coalescence 2K25 Hackathon at MITS Gwalior.
 This platform helps students and professionals discover personalized career pathways based on their **aptitude**, **aspirations**, **abilities**, and **experience** using AI-driven recommendations.